 Please type a search term (at least two characters)

-Research Potential Projects are a special kind of EURAMET project, and they aim to support participating organisations to develop basic levels of metrological research expertise in particular measurement research areas considered to be of national and regional priority.
-The projects include some research and development activities, and an important element is the collaboration of at least two National Measurement Institutes (NMIs) that are less experienced in a relevant field with NMIs that have greater experience in the field.
+Research Potential Projects such as this are a special kind of EURAMET projects within the European Metrology Programme for Innovation and Research (EMPIR), and they aim to support participating organisations to develop basic levels of metrological research expertise in particular measurement research areas considered to be of national and regional priority.

-EMPIR projects are co-funded by the European Union's Horizon 2020 research and innovation programme and the EMPIR Participating States.
+This EMPIR project was co-funded by the European Union's Horizon 2020 research and innovation programme and the EMPIR Participating States.

 Want to hear more about EURAMET?

 Sign up for EURAMET newsletters and other information

 EMPIR project enables new power measurements to support safe and efficient charging of low carbon electric vehicles more